-We have tested & used over 18 different red dot optics and ranked them based on durability, reticle designs, battery life and cost.
+We have tested & used over 18 different red dot optics and ranked 9+ best red dot sights based on durability, reticle designs, battery life and cost.

 Disclosure: All products have affiliate links for earning commission to support the website when you purchase